AudioLLMs/AudioBench/README.md

 ## 📝 Change log

+* *Mar 2025*: Support SEAME testsets (dev).
+It is a code-switching dataset for Chinese and Singapore accented English.
 * *JAN 2025*: AudioBench paper is accepted to NAACL 2025 Main Conference.
 * *JAN 2025*: Support 10+ [MNSC - Singlish Understanding](https://huggingface.co/datasets/MERaLiON/Multitask-National-Speech-Corpus-v1) datasets, the results are updated on leaderboard.
 * *DEC 2024*: Support more (35) datasets / more Models (2 cascade and 3 fusion models).